wiremock/wiremock.org/src/content/docs/dotnet/settings.md

 ### AllowBodyForAllHttpMethods
 Allow a Body for all HTTP Methods. (default set to false).

-### AllowAnyHttpStatusCodeInResponse
+### AllowOnlyDefinedHttpStatusCodeInResponse
-Allow any HttpStatusCode in the response.
-Also null, 0, empty or invalid. (default set to false).
+Allow only a defined HttpStatusCode in the response. (default set to false).
-_Note : this will not work when hosting a Docker container in Azure_

-### AllowedCustomHandlebarHelpers
-Defines the allowed custom HandlebarHelpers which can be used.
-Possible values are `None`, `File` and `All`.
-By default it's `None`.

 ### AdminUsername
 The username needed for __admin access.